Skaruts/Lua-Enum/README.md

 ```
 Naturally, when using `*` you cannot specify the increment by a number, as it gets automatically calculated to exponents (if you put a number there it gets ignored).
 However, you can still use custom values.

-Standard naming rules for identifiers apply: field names cannot contain spaces, must start by a letter or underscore, can contain numbers after that.
+Standard naming rules for identifiers apply: field names cannot contain spaces, must start by a letter or underscore, can contain numbers after that, etc.

 Duplicated strings will throw an error.